abir8/facebook-login/README.md

     }

     /**
-     * Obtain the user information from GitHub.
+     * Obtain the user information from facebook.
      *
      * @return Response
      */